genericmask/USF-F2021-OPSWAT-Senior-Project/server/README.txt

     show the name of the activated environment.
 4. Install flask with "pip install Flask"
 5. Install twilio with "pip install twilio"
-6. To start flask, run:
+6. Initialize environment variables:
     > set FLASK_APP=flaskr
     > set FLASK_ENV=development
+7. Initialize the database by running: "flask init-db" You should see "Initialized the database."
+8. Start flask:
      > flask run

-To initialize the db:
+To re-initialize the db:
-1. Follow steps 1 and 3 of initial setup for your system.
+1. Follow steps 1, 3, 6, and 7 of initial setup for your OS
-2. Set the environment variables:
-    macOS:
-    $ export FLASK_APP=flaskr
-    $ export FLASK_ENV=development

-    cmd prompt:
-    > set FLASK_APP=flaskr
-    > set FLASK_ENV=development

-3. Run: "flask init-db"
-   You should see "Initialized the database."

 To run the server after initial setup:
-1. Do steps 1, 3, & 5 of initial setup for your OS
+1. Follow steps 1, 3, 6, and 8 of initial setup for your OS

+To start the pinger:
+1. Do steps 1 and 3 of initial setup for your OS
+2. Run the pinger.py file

 Notes:
 "--host=0.0.0.0" broadcasts the webpage to the network your device is on.
 This allows you to connect to the webpage from a